Von Neumann Algebras in Double-Scaled SYK: Discussions and Future Prospective

-\paragraph{Hagedorn Transition and Emergent Type III$_{1}$ Algebra} There is an alternative semi-classical regime of DSSYK that one expects the algebra of one-sided operators to be of Type III$_{1}$.
+\paragraph{Hagedorn regime and a possible Type~III$_1$ limit} There is an alternative semi-classical regime of DSSYK that one expects the algebra of one-sided operators to be of Type III$_{1}$.
 This is the regime where one fixes $\beta\mathcal{J}$ and let $\lambda=2p^{2}/N$ goes to $0$.
 This is the regime where the collective field analysis applies \cite{Goel:2023svz} and the chord statics can be correctly reproduced by Liouville field theory on a compactified causal wedge \cite{Lin_2023}.
 In this case, the partition function is given by